 New Interdisciplinary Projects in the Social Sciences

-An Invitation to the College and University Fund for the Social Sciences
+An Invitation to College and University Fund for the Social Sciences

 The spaces between fields—or the “borderlands” between disciplines—represent unique opportunities for social inquiry.
-The Social Science Research Council’s (SSRC) Scholarly Borderlands initiative invites proposals for interdisciplinary working groups that ask novel questions, develop new frameworks, rethink methodological approaches, and find innovative answers.
+Scholarly Borderlands, an initiative of the Social Science Research Council (SSRC), invites proposals for interdisciplinary working groups that ask novel questions, develop new frameworks, rethink methodological approaches, and find innovative answers.
 Scholarly Borderlands incubates high-risk, high-rewards research efforts.
-Recent projects include Cultural Influences in Regulatory Capture, Uncertainty in Extreme Weather Events, and Forced Migration and Mental Health.
+Recent projects include Pandemics and Migrant Precarity and the Dreaming Indigenous Futures Working Group.

 Convening researchers of different backgrounds, disciplines, and institutions, the New Interdisciplinary Projects in the Social Sciences initiative acts as a catalyst for dialogue and collaboration that produces creative scholarship and builds fresh ties within the social sciences, while connecting them more robustly to work in the natural sciences and humanities.
 New Interdisciplinary Projects in the Social Sciences working groups may be composed of any cross-disciplinary arrangement of social scientists and other researchers.
 Projects may address any new or enduring scholarly question, debate, or issue.

-This call will fund up to three two-year working groups between 2020 and 2022.
+This call will provide two years of funding for one to two working groups between 2021 and 2023.
 A maximum award of $50,000 will be provided to each working group toward direct costs associated with project-related meetings and similar activities, such as travel, accommodations, meals, or research assistance.
 Funds may not be used for release time for participants.
 Matching funds provided by the sponsoring colleges or universities are not required, but applications including a commitment to match resources in some manner will be viewed favorably.
 SSRC staff will be available for consultations regarding project implementation.